hggeorgiev/js-ts-ng-course/README.md

-# Introduction to JavaScrpt, TypeScript and Angular
+# Introduction to JavaScript, TypeScript and Angular

 A 5-day crash course into front-end web development.